 I created a visual language designed with social media in mind, to encourage click through and purchase, helping the brand work hard on-line as well as on shelf.
 Biomel has achieved national listings in Sainsbury’s, WholeFoods and Planet Organic.
 All in the space of 6 months.

-A perfect example of working with clients from start to finish and leading with a strong idea.
-Everything from strategy, design, copywriting, advertising and launch; even working closely with the printers and managing the selection of materials and finishes.
+An example of working with clients from start to finish and leading with a strong idea.
+Everything from strategy, design, copywriting, advertising and launch; as well as working closely with the printers and managing the selection of materials and finishes.